 - you do not have health insurance from an employer for whom you or your spouse is still working; or

-- you live outside the United States and its territories.
+- you live outside the United States and its territories and are not working.

-Warning: To avoid a late penalty, enroll in Part B at age 65 even if you haven't worked long enough to get Part A without paying a premium.
+Warning: To avoid late penalties if you're in any of the above circumstances, enroll in Part B at age 65 even if you haven't worked long enough to get Part A without paying a premium.

 If you are already receiving Social Security retirement benefits when you turn 65, you need not apply for Medicare.
 Your Medicare card will be mailed to you, and coverage begins the first day of your birthday month.
 You can decline Part B if you choose — for example, if you are covered by health insurance provided by your own or your spouse's current employment — by following the instructions on the letter Social Security sends you.